fun things to do with kids in fairy tale road germany Travel for Kids

 Trendelburg – The castle in Trendelburg has a circular tower, the perfect spot to pretend that Rapunzel will lean out and let down her long hair.

-Gottingen – The Brothers Grimm were professors at the University of Gottingen.
-In the center of town (central Markt), you'll find a statue of the little goose girl, Ganseliesel.
+Gottingen – In the center of town (central Markt), you'll find a statue of the little goose girl, Ganseliesel.
 For a bird's eye view of the city (Sundays only), climb up the tower of the Johanniskirche (St. John's Church).
 Or take a walk under the lime trees along the old ramparts of the city.

 Kassel – Start your visit with a quick stop at the Brother's Grimm statue, then make your way to the Palais Bellevue which houses the Bruder Grimm Museum (Museum of the Brother's Grimm).
 In the museum you can see an original manuscript of the Fairy Tales.
 From the museum, go over to the Karlsaue park along the river Fulda, the perfect place to run around.